MarteXcoin-documentation/Documentation/introduction/features.rst

    (called a change address).
 #.
 Your wallet must repeat this process a number of times with each
    denomination.
 Each time the process is completed, it's called a "round".
-Each round of PrivateSend makes it exponentially more difficult to determine where your funds originated.
+Each round of AnonSend makes it exponentially more difficult to determine where your funds originated.
 The user may choose between 1-16 rounds of mixing.
 #.
 This mixing process happens in the background without any
    intervention on your part.
-When you wish to make a private transaction, your funds will be ready to spend.
+When you wish to make a anon transaction, your funds will be ready to spend.
 No additional waiting is required.

-Note that PrivateSend transactions will be rounded up so that all transaction inputs are spent.
-Any excess Dash will be spent on the transaction fee.
+Note that AnonSend transactions will be rounded up so that all transaction inputs are spent.
+Any excess MarteX will be spent on the transaction fee.

 **IMPORTANT:** Your wallet only contains 1000 of these "change